top of page

 Thats 0.8 passengers every week

-The low numbers were caused by the line between Reedham and Great Yarmouth being closed for major signalling works during this period and the pub being closed.
+The low numbers were caused by the line between Reedham and Great Yarmouth being closed for significant signalling works during this period and the pub being closed.

 The pub being closed also was one of the reasons the station numbers had been falling dramatically since its closure in the 2016/2017 period of passenger figures.